 Federal regulations require that students must be making satisfactory academic progress, as defined by the school, to be eligible for federal student aid.
 Satisfactory Academic Progress (SAP) is the successful completion of degree requirements within the maximum time frame allowed to earn the degree.
 The progress of each medical student will be monitored at the conclusion of each academic year to determine that the student is making satisfactory academic progress.

 In order to establish and maintain satisfactory academic progress, the student must record a grade of at least Satisfactory (SA) in all courses.

 A student must successfully complete at least 66% of the cumulative credit hours attempted.
 Grades of unsatisfactory, incomplete and withdrawal will not count as credits earned, but will be included in the credit hours attempted.

-In addition, all requirements for degree completion must be completed within the following timeframe, excluding any time for an approved leave of absence.
+In addition, all requirements for degree completion must be completed within the following timeframe, excluding any time for an approved Temporary Withdrawal.

 - Medical Degree – 6 years

 - Medical/MS Health Care Ethics, Medical/MS Clinical Translational Science or Medical/Master’s Business – 7 years

 For transfer students, the total years of degree completion includes time spent at the previous institution to the extent credit is transferred and applied toward the degree.
 Transfer credits are accepted as both attempted and completed hours.

 Appeal for Financial Aid Probation